-There’s no denying the instant boost a handful of cut flowers gives any room.
-Be it a generous arrangement you’re lucky enough to receive, or a bunch you grabbed from Trader Joe’s, flowers—or just leafy stems, for that matter—it can make even a windowless room feel warm and inviting.
+There’s no denying the instant boost that fresh flowers can give to any room.
+Be it a generous arrangement you’re lucky enough to receive, or a bunch you grabbed from Trader Joe’s, flowers—or even just leafy stems, for that matter—can make any room feel warm and inviting.

-But there’s something deeply upsetting about tossing a wilted bouquet; it always feels like it was just yesterday that you were fluffing up your still-closed ranunculus, and suddenly they’re stinking up the kitchen with their funky water.
-So, how does one go about livening up their home and maintaining that for more than a few days?
+But there’s also something deeply upsetting about tossing a wilted bouquet; it always feels like it was just yesterday that you were fluffing up your still-closed ranunculus, and suddenly they’re stinking up the kitchen with their funky water.
+So, how does one go about keeping pretty blooms alive for more than a few days?

-Bear in mind, according to Stembel, “the truth is, flower food is most effective for flowers that are fresh cut.”
-As the flowers age, they still get a boost from this DIY food (don’t we all with a little sugar!); the bleach component also helps to kill bacteria as it’s generated in the vase.
-Some people even use Sprite or other clear sodas as a sugary flower food, but Stembel still recommends a little bleach (in the same proportions as earlier stated), but when subbing soda in for sugar, go with one-part clear soda to three-parts water.
-Remember, if you’re going this route do not use diet soda and make sure it’s a clear variety, like Sprite.
-Colas or even ginger ale don’t work for this!
+Bear in mind, according to Stembel, “The truth is, flower food is most effective for flowers that are fresh cut.”
+But as the flowers age, they still get a boost from this DIY food and the bleach component also helps to kill bacteria.
+Some people even use Sprite or other clear sodas as sugary flower food.
+If you take this route, Stembel still recommends a little bleach (in the same proportions as earlier stated), but with one-part clear soda to three-parts water.
+Don't use diet soda because there's no sugar and make sure it’s a clear variety, like Sprite.
+Colas or even ginger ale won’t work for this!

-Keeping the bottoms of the stems fresh ensures they can most effectively absorb water.
-Stems should be trimmed at least half an inch when they first come home.
-Remember, when you’re trimming the stems (with these guys), time is of the essence: Put fresh cut stems back in the water immediately after trimming.
+Keeping stems fresh ensures they can most effectively absorb water.
+Stems should be trimmed at least half an inch when they first come home with sharp, clean clippers and plopped back in the water immediately.
 Once cut, the stems will begin to seal up.
 “Delaying putting them in the vase will inhibit their ability to hydrate properly,” Stembel warns.

-Keeping your flowers out of extreme conditions (like super-hot window sills) will prevent them from dying faster and cause build up in their water source.
-Most flowers prefer cool, shady spots in your house, so also keep them away from the radiator in the winter, too.
+Keeping your flowers out of extreme conditions (like super-hot window sills) will prevent them from dying faster and creating build up and bacteria in the vase.
+Most flowers prefer cool, shady spots, so keep them away from the radiator in the winter, too.

-Just like people, flowers don’t thrive when they’re drinking stagnant, dirty water.
-Daily water changes flush out any bacteria the flowers are sitting in, and they also eliminate any odor that comes with rotting plants.
+Just like humans, flowers don’t thrive when they’re drinking stagnant, dirty water.
+Daily water changes flush out any bacteria that flowers are sitting in, and they also eliminate any odor that comes with rotting plants.

-Pruning dead stems will remove sources of excessive bacteria—decaying flowers release bacteria into the water faster than fresher stems.
+Pruning dead stems will remove sources of excessive bacteria since decaying flowers release bacteria into the water faster than fresh stems.
 You should also remove any leaves that fall below the waterline each time you change the water.

-It’s important to do this after removing a dying bouquet and right before you put a new one in it.
+It’s important to do this after removing a dying bouquet to make way for a new one.
 A lot of people don’t consider the bacteria that can be in the vase before the bouquet goes in.
 A good rinse with warm water and soap will make sure the flowers have a clean start.